 This post may contain affiliate links, view my full disclosure policy here.

 Watermelon is the quintessential summer food.
 It will fill you up and cool you down, plus it’s portable!
 There’s nothing quite like biting into a wedge of this melon on a hot day.

 There are so many ways you can enjoy watermelon, including frozen!
 This is such an easy way to cool down even more.
 Then you can turn that icy melon into a delicious drink.

 How to freeze watermelon

 To get started, chop up a seedless watermelon into chunks.
 Then lay a piece of parchment paper onto a large baking tray.
-Arrange the watermelon in a single layer on the tray and pop it in the freezer for 2 hours.
+Arrange the watermelon in a single layer on the tray and pop it, uncovered, in the freezer for 2 hours.

 Large chunks will take longer to freeze, stick to pieces roughly 1 inch in size.

-After 2 hours you will have delicious frozen watermelon that you can still bite into.
+After 2 hours in the freezer, you will have delicious frozen watermelon that you can still bite into.
 It’s a cooling treat you can eat at any time.